List of EastEnders characters introduced in 2012: Storylines

-In early 2014, Kirsty becomes concerned when Carl is nowhere to be seen, unaware that he has actually been murdered by Ronnie Mitchell (Samantha Womack).
+In the New Year, Kirsty becomes concerned when Carl is nowhere to be seen, unaware that he has actually been murdered by Ronnie Mitchell (Samantha Womack).
 She asks Phil Mitchell (Steve McFadden), Shirley Carter (Linda Henry) and Terry Spraggan (Terry Alderton) about Carl's whereabouts, but nobody knows where he is.
 When Jane Beale (Laurie Brett) reveals to Max that Tanya is in a new relationship, he takes Kirsty back.
 The reunion is short, however, when Kirsty makes the mistake of cooking the meal with wine, knowing that Max's daughter Lauren is an alcoholic.
 Max throws the meal at the wall and Kirsty is thrown out of the house.
 The next day, Kirsty is homeless and Max gives her £20 to live on, so she seeks advice from Shirley.
 At Denise Fox (Diane Parish) and Ian Beale's (Adam Woodyatt) engagement party, Kirsty acts drunk and tries to hug Max, stealing his car keys.
-Max, Lauren and many other locals step outside to find Kirsty in Max's car.
-She insults Max and throws away her wedding ring before leaving Walford.
+Max and Lauren step outside to find Kirsty in Max's car.
+She insults Max and throws away her wedding ring and drives out of Walford.